 Students in the Ed.S. in Leadership program will:

-The Education Specialist degree is a practitioner’s degree at the post-master’s level for those
+The Education Specialist degree is a practitioner’s degree at the post-master’s level for those who seek advanced

 Students will undertake an examination of the rigors of advanced graduate study and reflect on personal strengths and challenges at the start of their program.
 Topics include identity as scholar-practitioner, models of inquiry, self-assessment, and professional goals.